The DeanBeat: Sony beats Microsoft with games as the console wars renew

 Sony’s game advantage is obvious, but it’s too early to say if it will create insurmountable momentum in Sony’s favor, especially at a time when the hardware is in such short supply on both sides.
 Both machines went on sale this week, just two days apart, for the same $500 price (with an asterisk, as we’ll see below).
 They’re going to give us 4K graphics, 120Hz gameplay, and fast-loading SSDs (solid-state drives).

 Microsoft’s big game, Halo: Infinite, is nowhere in sight, delayed into 2021.
-That game was supposed to be its system seller, like The Legend of Zelda: Breath of the Wild was for the Nintendo Switch.
+That game was supposed to be its system-seller, like The Legend of Zelda: Breath of the Wild was for the Nintendo Switch.
 It’s sad and a bit of bad development luck, as Microsoft hasn’t launched a new console with a new Halo since 2001.

 By contrast, Sony hit some home runs with its lineup.
 The free Astro’s Playroom calls attention to its new haptic feedback in the DualSense controller.
 Insomniac’s Spider-Man: Miles Morales is a beautiful and engrossing game that will do for Sony what first-party studios like Insomniac Games are supposed to do: sell the system.
 The game’s colors are dazzling and the SSD finally relieves us from having to wait for cutscene/gameplay transitions.